 Training Site of the BCH

 The Training Site of the BCH is designed to help BCH users familiarize themselves with the functioning of the Management Center without affecting the official BCH Central Portal.
-In order to access the Training Site, users require BCH training accounts (which are provided upon request to the Secretariat).
+In order to access the Training Site, users should have a BCH account.
+Details on using the Training Site of the BCH are provided in Manual 06.